 Alpine Fault earthquke, NZ

-This ongoing case study, applying Non-Spatial MERIT, examines the economic consequences of a magnitude 8 earthquake on the South Island’s Alpine Fault.
+This ongoing case study, applying the Non-Spatial MERIT tool, examines the economic consequences of a magnitude 8 earthquake on the South Island's Alpine Fault.
 This is the first study involving multiple infrastructure failures to be undertaken in the ERI programme.
 (Client: Ministry of Civil Defence and Emergency Management)

 Economics hotspot analysis, Waikato, NZ